Bobbi Lancaster

-Bobbi Lancaster (born June 23, 1950) is a family physician, champion golfer, author, human rights advocate and motivational speaker.
-She is also a transgender woman, and underwent undergoing gender reassignment surgery in 2010.
-She attempted to qualify for the LPGA Tour in 2013 and her efforts garnered international media attention.
+Bobbi Lancaster (born June 23, 1950) is a family physician, champion golfer, author, human rights advocate, and motivational speaker.
+She garnered international media attention in 2013 while attempting to qualify for the LPGA Tour as a transgender woman.

 Early life

-Bobbi Lancaster was born on June 23, 1950 in Chatham, Ontario, Canada.
+Bobbi Lancaster was born on June 23, 1950, in Chatham, Ontario, Canada.
 Her father, Douglas Lorne Lancaster, was a high school graduate and World War II U.S. paratrooper and later worked for Revenue Canada.
 He died in 1984.
 Bobbi's mother, Rosalie Clara Lancaster, was a farmer's daughter.
 At the age of fourteen, she finished formal education and worked in a garment factory making uniforms for the military.
 She married Douglas in 1948.
 Bobbi was the first of four children.
 The family lived in Chatham until 1956 and then moved to Ridgetown, a small town in southwestern Ontario farm country.
 Young Bobbi was an excellent student who excelled at all sports, delivered newspapers, studied butterflies, served mass as a Catholic altar boy and learned to play the piano.
 She was introduced to golf by her father, an excellent player, who was on the Board of Ridgetown Golf and Curling Club.
-The Lancasters moved to Hamilton, Ontario in 1960 where Lancaster continued piano studies with the Royal Conservatory of Music and caddied.
+The Lancasters moved to Hamilton, Ontario, in 1960 where Lancaster continued piano studies with the Royal Conservatory of Music and caddied.
 She became caddy champion at Hamilton Golf and C.C. at fourteen years of age and attended Cathedral Boys High School where she was taught by Jesuit priests.
 Lancaster dreamed of being a professional golfer, a biologist, a pianist or perhaps a priest.